meirka/docs.memseer.com/docs/use_cases.md

 In addition to that you might want to inspect the chain more frequently during a particular season (tough conditions or more frequent use), and so you can add new action as such: “inspect chain every 2 month between August and November”.

+---

 ## House

-You have a house and it requires some minimum level of maintenance.
+You have a house, and it requires some minimum level of maintenance.
 Every few month air filter needs to be replaced.
 Do you need to inspect smoke and fire detectors once per year?
 Every 12 years or so water tank needs to be replaced and perhaps every 15-20 years shingles on the roof should be replaced.
 No one enjoys waking up one morning without hot water or water dripping from a top.
 So lets create a house item and set few actions to it.